BoKKeR/BoKKeR/README.md

 An open source, community supported project based around the telegraf telegram library, RSSTT provides RSS feeds to telegram users in readable format.

-It has grown to support hundreds of users and a wide range of channels as a [publicly hosted bot](https://t.me/rss_t_bot) and has many a following in the self-hosted community.
+It has grown to support hundreds of users and a wide range of channels as a [publicly hosted bot](https://t.me/rss_t_bot) and has a following in the self-hosted community.

 Originally developed in python, it has since been ported to TypeScript using nestjs and sqlite library with migrations managed by prisma.
 It can be deployed as a multi user docker container.